djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

   - `Agents` are other agents, either within watsonx Orchestrate or running externally, e.g., in watsonx.ai that this agent can delegate the request, or part of a request, to.

 In a real production deployment, the Dock Status agent would sit in front of an existing enterprise backend system that can provide up-to-date data about trucks currently sitting at warehouse docks, and keep track of products and their quantity that are being unloaded.
 However, in this hands-on exercise, we will simulate that backend by simply hardcoding the data into the `Behavior` field of the agent.
 The content of this field drive the prompts that are sent to the underlying LLM, and adding the hardcoded data euqates to providing examples in the prompt.
 So, for the purpose of simulating data stemming from an enterprise system, we can use this workaround.
+Note how the instructions provide detailed information about boththe persona and the context this agent operates with.

 On the agent definition page, scroll all the way down to `Behavior` and copy the following text into the text field:

 ```
-When asked about warehouse dock status, provide a concise summary of the current warehouse dock operations in a textual format.
-You need to include the truck payload descriptions as a concise bullet-point list.
-Below is JSON-formatted data that you use to create your answer.
+Persona:
+- Your purpose is to provide information about warehouse dock status.
+I will ask about the status at the docks, or one specific dock identified by dock ID, and you will answer in a detailed textual format.

+Context:
+- Use the Dock status data below to create answers.
+The data below is formatted in JSON, but you will return the information as text in a bulleted list.
+- If no dock ID is specified, return data for all the docks.
+- the data is current, no timestamp is required or supported.
+- Provide as much detail as you can.

+Dock status data:
 {
   "dock_id": 1,
   "trucks": [